bl4sphemy/sample_application/README.md

-# Deploying a NodeJS Application to Exoscale with Docker and CircleCI
+# Deploying a NodeJS Application to AWS with Docker and CircleCI

 A minimal NodeJS server with no external dependencies.
 It runs in a container on port 3000 and it responds with `Version: $APP_VERSION` when called.
 Port 80 is forwarded from the host to port 3000 on the container.